vertaix/LLM-Prop/README.md

 Then run ``` bash scripts/llmprop_evaluate.sh ```

 ## Data availability
-This is work is still under review and the data will be released after the review process.
+This work is still under review and the data will be released after the review process.

 ## Citation
 ```bibtex